Bodies lined up after a chemical attack in Ghouta.

 And these munitions appear to only be in the possession of the regime?

 All the evidence I've seen has linked them to the regime.
 We have photos and videos of them being fired by the regime, multiple videos from activists where they claim the regime fired them and no evidence at all that the Syrian opposition has these munitions.
-One thing to consider is that these things are about ten to 11.5 feet long, incredibly heavy, and require large launchers to fire—not something that's easy to transport or hide.
+One thing to consider is that these things are 3 to 3.5 metres long, incredibly heavy and require large launchers to fire – not something that's easy to transport or hide.

 What about evidence suggesting that these weapons were fired from regime-held areas to opposition-held areas?